eirenicon/Ardens/README.md

-# Ardens: eirenicon Intelligent Frameworks
+# Ardens: eirenicon AI Framework

 ---

 ## Overview

-Ardens is primarily a repository containing eirenicon Intelligent Frameworks (instantiated as a Wiki).
+Ardens is primarily a repository containing eirenicon AI Framework (instantiated as a Wiki).
 The Ardens project aims to provide intelligent HUMAN solutions and foundational frameworks for use on **AI (Artificial Intelligence)** research projects and programs.

 ---